Girls basketball: Lisbon’s Giana Russo ready to play until she can’t after injures

 Russo is ready to get the season going and said her team will have to lean on its defense in the absence of depth.

 “We all work hard in practice,” Russo said.
 “Coach Sautter is new for us.
-I had the same coach for years and years (Julie Petrie) and she left this year, but Doug is a great coach, we all listen to him, and I think we should have a good season.
+I had the same coach for years and years (Julie Petrie) and she left this year (to become the coach at Mt.
+Ararat), but Doug is a great coach, we all listen to him, and I think we should have a good season.
 As long as we all keep our heads and not get frustrated with the numbers and the rest we get.”

 “I think that should be an advantage to us,” Russo said.
 “We do sprints and stuff in practice, so in away games we should be more in shape.
 We aren’t tall, we don’t have many tall players, so we are going to have to play a lot of defense to get us scoring opportunities.”